 Protecting Yourself and Others

 In areas with mosquito-borne illnesses, which include Florida, the recommendation is that you use an EPA-approved insect repellant containing DEET and follow the label directions.
 The repellency of natural products has not been determined by researchers at UF/IFAS.
-Current research underway is looking at the efficacy of natural products and should be available within the coming year.
+Current research underway is looking at the efficacy of natural products.

 Mosquitos can be quite the summer nuisance and while a little maintenance in your landscape can help limit breeding areas, it takes a community to reduce mosquito populations.
 Encourage friends and neighbors to reduce mosquito habitats in their own yards as well.
 To control mosquito populations, it truly takes a village!